-Evaluation Criteria Objectives Measure Project Level - Helps to determine if a project implements the goal System Level - Helps to determine whether the proposed system achieves the goal System Level/Performance Tracking - Performance Measure Goal 1: Sustainable - Provide a tra nsportation system that b alances benefits to the environm ent, the economy and the comm unity.
+Evaluation Criteria Objectives Measure Project Level - Helps to determine if a project implements the goal System Level - Helps to determine whether the proposed system achieves the goal System Level/Performance Tracking - Performance Measure Goal 1: Sustainable - Provide a tra insportation system that balances benefits to the environm ent, the economy and the comm unity.
 Objective 1.1: Reduce energy consumption associated with transportation: 1.1.1 Identify, maintain, and improve networks of facilities for motorized and non-motorized travel.
-Bike and Pedestria Facility Inventory Project increases miles of bicycle, pedestrian, and/or equestrian facilities.
-(Y/N) Planned system increases miles of bicycle, pedestrian, and/or equestrian facilities.
+Bike and Pedestrian Facility Inventory Project increases miles of bicycle and pedestrian, facilities such as sidewalks, bicycle lanes, multiuse paths, and sufficiently wide shoulders (i.e., four feet in width or greater).
+(Y/N) Planned system increases miles of bicycle and pedestrian facilities.
 Does the system increase non-motorized travel options and provide travel choices?
-Number of miles of bicycle, pedestrian and equestrian facilities increased during performance period.
-Pedestrian and Bik Facility Gap Inventory e Project completes an existing gap in the bicycle, pedestrian and/or equestrian facilities network.
-(Y/N) Percent of existing gaps in the bicycle, pedestrian, equestrian networks filled by the plan.
+Number of miles of bicycle and pedestrian facilities increased during performance period.
+Pedestrian and Bike Facility Gap Inventory Project completes an existing gap in the bicycle and/or pedestrian facilities network.
+(Y/N) Percent of existing gaps in the bicycle and pedestrian, networks filled by the plan.
 Percent of existing gaps in the sidewalk or bikeway system completed.
-Multimodal Level of Service Analysis (MMLOS) for pedestrian and bicyclists at selecte intersections s pedestrian or bicyclist as Planned system reflects characteristics found to improve pedestrian and bicycle quality of service as reflected by the HCM 2010 MMLOS methodology.
+Multimodal Level of Service Analysis (MMLOS) for pedestrians and bicyclists at selected intersections Project improves quality of service experienced by pedestrian or bicyclist as measured by HCM 2010 MMLOS methodology.
+Y/N Planned system reflects characteristics found to improve pedestrian and bicycle quality of service as reflected by the HCM 2010 MMLOS methodology.
 Prevalence of planned and built projects incorporating characteristics found to improve pedestrian and bicycle quality of service as reflected by the HCM 2010 MMLOS methodology.